Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 • 9 am.
 See Michelangelo’s David at the Accademia Gallery (book timed tickets well in advance!).

 • 10 am.
-Duomo complex: Duomo Cathedral, climb Brunelleschi’s Dome or Giotto’s Tower, Baptistery, etc. There are many options and tour combinations – choose the one that interests you the most and book in advance.
-If you want to go on your own and visit all the sights at the Duomo + climb the dome, then this is the best Duomo Complex ticket.
-If you just want to see the interior of the Cathedral itself, you don’t need a ticket (but be prepared to queue to get inside).
+Duomo complex: Duomo Cathedral, climb Brunelleschi’s Dome or Giotto’s Tower, Baptistery, etc. If you want to go on your own and visit all the sights at the Duomo and climb the dome, get an all-in ticket.
+If you just want to see the interior of the Cathedral itself, you don’t need a ticket (but be prepared to queue).

 • 12.30.
 Lunch at Mercato Centrale (aka San Lorenzo Market).